 We look forward to meeting you in Stourbridge in August 2019 to celebrate one of the most fascinating and diverse art forms around.

 The International Festival of Glass takes place at venues across the Stourbridge Glass Quarter.
-Entry to most Festival venues is free, however some activities may incur a small charge.
+Entry to all Festival venues is free, however some activities and events will have a charge.